yasha-tester/java-library-2/README.md

 delete book

 To add books and so on i need inputs.
-So i want to use jsp for this.
+So i want to use html for this.

 I might need to import mysql-connector one more time for maven, but this far it works as it is.
-So now i want to link my form from JSP with a Servlet.
+So now i want to link my form from HTNL with a Servlet.

 when i submit i get